phpkumpad/git-practice/README.md

 - 'i' to enter *insert mode*
 - back to master branch. we have first-branch and -second branch
-- git Checked out stash-branch
+- git Checked out stash-branch (lof files)

 - git merger: Merges branches

 - what happens with simple merge

 ## Merging means bringing changes from one branch into the other